Scouts, who are they?

 What type of scouts are there?

 There are mainly four types of scouts.
 The ground scout, the food scout, the night scout, and the art scout.
-Since this isn’t an article covering the type of Scouts, I will not go into details of what each does.
-In a nutshell, ground scouts find free stuff, food scouts find cheap or amazing food, night scouts show you where the party’s at, and art scouts connect you to cultural scenes.
+Since this isn’t an article covering the type of Scouts, I will not go into details on what each does.

 What do Scouts have in common?

 Scouts hate staying in one place, but they love to explore new ones.
-Scouts hate being inside over long periods, but they love walking outside in open air.
-Scouts hate routines, but they love breaking their pattern.
+Scouts hate being inside over long periods, but they love being outside in open air.
+Scouts hate routines, but they love breaking patterns.
 Many of them possess a keen knowledge of history and architecture.
 The most important trait however is that all scouts share a sincere love for the streets.

 Why are Scouts important?

 Scouts find secret spots, that’s their duty.
-Although it might seem trivial, these secret spots are valuable data to companies and people in the city.
-They are data that can be used to make cities smarter.
+Although it might seem trivial, these secret spots are valuable to people in the city who long for genuine connection.
 The secret spots scouts find are shared with people via the CityXcape app.

-In exchange, scouts are rewarded by the community through tips, street followers, and collect royalties on tours and secret paths they sell on CityXcape.
+In exchange, scouts are rewarded by the community through street followers with the top ones framed in the city’s leaderboard.
 Does this sound like a job you would enjoy?
 If so, join our community by using the enlist button below.
 Happy scouting!